 What Readers Gain From These Contrasts

-Foil characters offer more than just an interesting narrative twist—they provide an opportunity to see the main character and the story’s themes through a new, illuminating perspective.
+Foil characters offer more than just an intriguing narrative twist—they provide an opportunity to see the main character and the story’s themes through a new, illuminating perspective.
 By emphasizing contrasts, foil characters help readers grasp key traits, conflicts, and values that might otherwise go unnoticed.

 Whether you’re reading a classic like Frankenstein or a modern tale like Harry Potter, identifying foil characters can deepen your connection to the story and enrich your overall understanding of its messages.
 By presenting an alternative set of values or responses, foils encourage readers to ask themselves which character they identify with or agree with more.